Informational Design of Dynamic Multi-Agent System: Introduction

 Referred to as the inverse game theory, mechanism design is a well-developed mathematical theory in economics that provides general principles of how to design \textit{rules of games} (e.g., rewarding systems with specifications of actions and outcomes) to influence the agents' strategic interactions and achieve system-wide goals while treating the information as given.
 Information design, on the other hand, considers the circumstances when the information in the environment is under the control of the system designer and offers a new approach to indirectly elicit agents' behaviors by keeping the game rules fixed \cite{taneva2019information}.

-This work considers a infinite-horizon Markov game of a finite number of agents in an incomplete-information environment.
-Each agent privately possesses a payoff-relevant information, called type, with a commonly known prior probability distribution.
+This work considers a infinite-horizon Markov game of a finite number of agents.
+Each agent's identity is characterized by his type.
 At each period of time, agents observe a payoff-relevant global state (state).
-In addition to the type and the state, each agent observes a batch of signals (signal batch, batch) at each period and then strategically chooses one signal from the batch as the additional information to his decision of actions.
-Each agent's one-period reward is determined by his own action, the actions of his opponents, the global state, and his choice of signal.
+In addition to the state, each agent observes a batch of signals (signal batch, batch) at each period and then strategically chooses one signal from the batch as the additional information to support his decision of taking a action.
+Each agent's one-period reward (parameterized by the type) is determined by his own action, the actions of his opponents, the global state, and his choice of signal.
 We refer to this game as a \textit{base Markov game} (BMG).
-The transition of the state, the prior of type, and the distribution of signals are referred to as the \textit{information structure} of the BMG.
+The transition of the state and the distribution of signals are referred to as the \textit{information structure} of the BMG.
 In a BMG, each agent's behavior includes selecting a signal according to a \textit{selection rule} and taking an action according to a \textit{policy}.
 Here, each agents' selection of signal and the choice of action are coupled since the selected signal enters the policy to determine the choice of the action.
-If a mechanism designer aims to incentivize the agents to behave in her desired way, she directly modifies the BMG--\textit{reversing the game}--by changing the rules of encounters, including changing the reward function associated with actions and outcomes, while treating the information structure as part of the environment.
-An information designer, however, treats the BMG as fixed and modifies the information structure to elicit agents' equilibrium behaviors that coincide with her objective.
+If a mechanism designer aims to incentivize the agents to behave in her desired way, she directly modifies the BMG--\textit{reversing the game}--by designing the game model, including changing the reward function associated with actions and outcomes, while treating the information structure as a given part of the environment.
+An information designer, however, treats the BMG model as fixed and modifies the information structure to elicit agents' equilibrium behaviors that coincide with her objective.